zaldre/blog/content/posts/esoaks.md

           namespace: jenkins
 ```

-The important take away from this is you now only manage a much smaller subset of secrets, The one secret into the Vault(s).
+The important takeaway from this is you now only manage a much smaller subset of secrets - the one secret into the Vault(s).
 Everything else is abstracted away.

 Updating a secret can now be done easily by updating the value directly in Azure Key Vault—either using the Azure CLI or the Azure Portal web interface.